ForwardFinancing/forwardfinancing.github.io/_posts/2018-02-20-infrastructure-and-sprint-work.md

-I think there is a natural inclination to spend as much time as possible working on QA for features in the sprint because it's a more visible and immediate way to help their fellow engineers.
+I think there is a natural inclination to spend as much time as possible working on QA for features in the sprint because it's a more visible and immediate way to help our fellow engineers.
 No one wants to feel like they're neglecting the team, so when a QA request comes in there is an understandable urge to drop what you're doing to help get that feature over the finish line.